Vintage

 depicted in this statue, the Bodhisattva stands erect.
 Sumptuously embellished

 with a mandorla and a three sided crown.
-He holds the wisdom pearl in both hands
+She holds the wisdom pearl in both hands

 at waist level.
-A long scarf falls from his shoulders, crosses at his knees and
+A long scarf falls from his shoulders, crosses at her knees and

 drapes over his forearms, fall close to the figure's side.
 A superb example of